jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 ![](images/7.%20Commands%20Ideas.061.png)

-Formally, there can be no lines connecting objects and procedures:
+Formally, there can be no lines connecting objects and commands:

 ![](images/7.%20Commands%20Ideas.062.jpeg)